 What is a Pine Rockland?

-Pine Rocklands are a globally imperiled ecosystem that exist only in southern Florida and parts of the Bahamas.
-They are home to many rare plant and animal species, including six Federally Endangered plants and seven candidates for protection under the Endangered Species Act.
+Pine Rocklands comprise a globally imperiled ecosystem that exists only in southern Florida and parts of the Bahamas.
+They are home to many rare plant and animal species, including ten Federally Endangered plants and four proposed for protection under the Endangered Species Act.
 A typical pine rockland is characterized by limestone outcroppings, a canopy of Florida Slash Pine, and a diverse, herbaceous understory.
-Pristine pine rocklands have all but disappeared due to development activities, leaving fragments representing only 2% of the original extent of pine rocklands within Miami-Dade County’s urban corridor.
-Existing fragments are threatened by habitat destruction, invasive pest plants, and fire suppression.
+In South Florida, pristine pine rocklands have all but disappeared outside of Everglades National Park, leaving fragments representing perhaps 2% of the original extent of pine rocklands within Miami-Dade County’s urban corridor.
+Existing fragments are threatened by habitat destruction, invasive pest plants and fire suppression.

 What is the Pine Rockland Initiative?

-• Invasive Exotic Plant Removal- A trained IRC restoration team of 1-6 people will remove exotic pest plants (such as Brazilian pepper, burmareed, woman's tongue, and gold coast jasmine).
-Some plants will be mechanically removed; others will be treated with herbicide.
-Initial treatments (exotic plant removal and, if applicable, hardwood removal) usually involve 1-2 visits a month for the first 3-6 months.
+- Invasive Exotic Plant Removal - A trained IRC restoration team will remove exotic pest plants (such as Brazilian-pepper, Burmareed, Woman's-tongue, and Gold Coast jasmine) and sometimes native hardwoods.
+Some plants will be mechanically removed while others will be treated with herbicide.
+Initial treatments usually involve 1-2 visits a month for the first 3-6 months.

-• Native Hardwood Removal- Pine rocklands that do not burn regularly are often invaded or overtaken by native hardwoods (such as poisonwood or live oak).
-While these plants are native, they will degrade pine rockland habitat if not controlled by fire or manually removed.
-Only large trees and areas of dense hardwoods will be removed or thinned.
+- Native Hardwood Removal - Pine rocklands that do not burn regularly are often invaded or overtaken by native hardwoods (such as poisonwood or live oak).
+While these plants are native, they will degrade pine rockland habitat if not controlled by fire or manually removed if necessary.

-• Prescribed Fire- Regular fire is vital to the long-term health of pine rockland habitat and naturally occurs every 3-7 years.
+- Prescribed Fire - Regular fire is vital to the long-term health of pine rockland habitat and naturally occurs every 3-7 years.
 To maintain optimal quality, pine rocklands need to burn at least once every 10 years.
-Our certified burn boss will create a fire prescription to ensure the health and safety of the habitat and surrounding areas.
-During burns, our burn boss will be on-site to oversee a trained and certified Florida Division of Forestry fire crew.
+Certified professionals will create a fire prescription to ensure the health and safety of the habitat and surrounding areas.
+During burns, our team with work the Florida Division of Forestry and other agenicies to implement the prescibed fire in a safe and professional manner.

-• Long-Term Monitoring- IRC will monitor the site at least once every six months.
-Vegetation will be inventoried at each of these visits and follow-up treatments for control of invasive exotic plants will be done as needed.
+- Long-Term Monitoring - IRC will monitor the site at least once every six months.
+Vegetation will be inventoried at each of these visits and follow-up treatments for control of invasive exotic plants will be completed as needed.

 Why do it?

-Management activities are provided free of charge and can help you meet the requirements for an Environmentally Endangered Lands Covenant for tax exemption through Miami-Dade County DERM.
-Participation also provides increased safety since maintained pine rocklands present a lower fire and hurricane risk than non-maintained pinelands.
+Management activities are provided free of charge and can help you meet the requirements for an Environmentally Endangered Lands Covenant for tax exemption in Miami-Dade County.
+Participation also provides increased safety since managed pine rocklands present a lower fire hazard than non-maintained pinelands.
 In addition, your land will be more aesthetically pleasing after restoration.
 Not only that, but it will be a healthier and more diverse habitat for rare plant and animal species.
 If you want to go green, there is no better way to do so than to be the steward of a globally imperiled habitat right in your own backyard!

 Sample Pine Rockland Restoration Results